 Granada: My 3-Day Itinerary

-This barely counts as a day, as thanks to a delayed flight I didn’t get in until late in the evening, exhausted and with sore muscles.
-Granada’s airport is fairly tiny.
-Immediately outside the lone terminal, I was happy to easily spot the Alsa coach bus waiting outside that goes directly to the city center.
-Luggage is stored underneath and the 5 Euros is highly preferable to the 30-40 Euro cab ride.
+I originally had more planned to do, but unfortunately thanks to a delayed flight I didn’t get into Granada airport until late in the evening, feeling completely exhausted and with sore muscles thanks to a work trip in Barcelona.
+Granada’s airport is tiny.
+There is one coach bus that can get you into town.
+I was worried about locating it, but I shouldn’t have been, as Immediately outside the lone terminal, I was happy spot the Alsa coach bus waiting outside in the small roundabout that makes up the airport’s pick-up area.
+All of the travelers were taking this bus, so when in doubt, just follow them!
+Our luggage is stored underneath and I found the the 5 Euro fare highly preferable to the 30-40 Euro cab ride.

 About 40 minutes later, I was dropped at the Catedral stop along with about half of the bus riders.
-Despite it being after 10pm, the streets and restaurants were packed.
+Despite it being 10pm at this point, the streets and restaurants were packed.
 My hotel, Palacio de Santa Ines, I chose both because of the reasonable price, but also because of its proximity to the Alhambra and the city center.
 According to google, it was about a 7 minute walk from the bus stop.
-I quickly realized my mistake in not factoring in the struggle of pulling a rolling suitcase over cobblestone streets.
+I quickly realized my mistake in not factoring in the struggle of pulling a rolling suitcase over cobblestone streets on a busy evening.
 Nor did I realize my hotel, while in a picturesque area, was actually up several steps on a smaller side street.
-The night manager at least was kind enough to carry my luggage up to the 2nd floor.
-Arriving, I found I had paid about $88/night for what I found to be a small room with one window that looked out onto the lobby... overall the hotel was good, but I'd recommend calling ahead to make sure your double room has a window that doesn't guarantee you'll be hearing every guest check out in the morning.
+Fun fact of Granada: It’s built on several hills, and it’s hard to know in advance which streets are quite steep, or which ones have steps!
+The night manager at the Palacio was at least was kind enough to carry my luggage up to the 2nd floor.
+Palacio de Santa Ines’ website claimed they had an elevator, but it was not in operation while I was there.
+Once in my room, I found I had paid about $88/night for a small room with one window that looked out onto the lobby... overall the hotel was good, but I'd recommend calling ahead to make sure your double room has a window to the outdoors that doesn't guarantee you'll be hearing every guest check out in the morning.

 I dragged my tired, sore self out of bed as I had a 9:30 reservation at the Nasrid Palace which I booked with my Granada Card in advance.
 I followed the google map from my hotel across the now-empty plazas, going uphill a few streets, and into a park that surrounds the Alhambra.
 At 8:45, it was empty and the signage in the park is basically non-existent, so I had a few moments of panic that I was going the wrong way.
 Stay to the left and keep going uphill, and rest assured that eventually you’ll see the walls of the Alhambra looming over you.

-The Alhambra was, as I’ll explain more in a future post, fantastic.
+The Alhambra was, as I explain in more detail in this post, fantastic.
 I spent a few hours wandering around.
 I left at noon, just as the bus swarms were getting to be a bit much, and headed back to my hotel.
 The Palacio de Santa Ines, as mentioned, gave me an underwhelming room, but it was affordable, centrally located, and had a delicious buffet breakfast (for 8 euros extra).
-While I was still irrationally angry at them for having too many steps, they did also help me book an afternoon appointment at the al-andalus hammam (60 Euros for a 90 minute session with a massage)
+While I was still irrationally angry at them for having too many steps, they did also help me book an afternoon appointment at the al-andalus hammam (60 Euros for a 90 minute session in the heated pools with a massage).

 Freshly relaxed, I set out that evening to investigate whether tapas were still complimentary in Granada bars and tabernas.
-After stops at a few places included I was delighted to find that they were!
-I settled in for a meat-heavy meal at Bodegas la Mancha, where I met several other travelers.
+After stops at a few places for small caña (cup) of beer, I was delighted to find that they were!
+After a few rounds of beer, olives, bruschetta, potatoes, and a mini quiche, I settled in for a meat-heavy meal at Bodegas la Mancha, where I met several other travelers.

 We swapped Andalucian travel tips before I made my way home around 11:30.
 Many people were still out dining, and as mentioned in the guide, I felt perfectly safe walking home by myself.